Emvista/PSS-Documentation/README-en.md

 <img src="images/ic_pss_resume.png" alt="drawing" width="80"/>

-Summarizer generates a textual abstract from a given text.
-The generated abstract can be adapted to the compression rate given by the user.
+The Summarizer service generates a textual abstract from a given text.
+The abstract is generated according to a compression rate defined by the user (from 1 to 10).

 [Rest API](pss/README_RESUME-en.md)